• Skip to primary navigation

 The base is a rich chocolate cake (I used the same recipe for this chocolate pistachio cake) with homemade blueberry cake filling bursting with fresh jammy flavor.
 The fluffy blueberry buttercream adds even more blueberry flavor and the shiny ganache topping ties everything together for the perfect balance!

-I have lots of blueberry recipes on my website, but this one takes the cake (pun intended!).
-If you love fresh blueberries, try blueberry shortcake, blueberry crumble cheesecake, white chocolate blueberry cookies, or blueberry cheesecake cookies next.
+I have lots of blueberry recipes on my website, like my wild blueberry upside-down cake, blueberry crumble cheesecake, and blueberry cheesecake cookies!

 Jump to: